nwrenger/schiller-db/README.md

-# Schillernover's Database Management or for Short SNDM
+# Schillernover's Database Management or for short SchillerStateDB / schiller-db

 A repo with the server-side backend and the frontend of the Database Application of the Schillerschool for the upcoming project week.